Superflows-AI/docs/docs/getting-started/onboarding.md

 Superflows works by connecting an API to a large language model.
 It handles the process of going from a user query about a product to having an answer given and actions taken.

+## Setup

-All the action happens on our [Dashboard](https://dashboard.superflows.ai/).
-Think of it as the control panel for your product copilot.
+All the action happens on our [Dashboard](https://dashboard.superflows.ai/) - it's the control panel for your product copilot.
+Head there and follow the onboarding flow.

-## Setup steps

-To get setup, head to our [Dashboard](https://dashboard.superflows.ai/).

-When you hit the Dashboard for the first time, you'll need to make a new account and organisation.

-You will then be prompted to choose whether you would like to Quickstart or Build a Copilot:
+You will be prompted to choose whether you would like to Quickstart or Build a Copilot:
 - [**Quickstart**](./quickstart) with a preconfigured copilot for an existing product
     - Recommended for those looking to play with Superflows
     - The next steps are:
-        - Choose a preset copilot
+        - Choose a preset assisant
         - Test in our playground

 - [**Build Copilot**](./build-copilot) from scratch with your API information
     - Recommended for those looking to set up their own project
     - The next steps are: